tmyymmt/web-announcement-feed-generator/README.md

-# Web Announcement Feed Generator
+# Web Announcement Feed Generator TypeScript

-A CLI tool that scrapes announcement information from specified webpages and converts them to RSS 2.0 feeds and CSV files.
+A CLI tool that scrapes announcement information from specified web pages and converts it to RSS 2.0 feed and CSV files.

 ## Features